 At 30 June 2020, the Group's consolidated statement of financial position includes goodwill and intangible assets of \$456.1 million, representing 21% of total assets.
-For the year ended 30 June 2020 the Group recognised a write off of \$11.8 million.
+For the year ended 30 June 2020 the Group recognised a write off of \$11.8 million

-The Group performs an annual impairment test of its goodwill and intangible assets.
+The Group performs an annual impairment test of In considering future cash flow assumptions, we: its goodwill and intangible assets.